-Don't use the headlights with the engine turned off for more than 15 minutes.
+Do not use the headlights with the engine turned off for more than 15 minutes.
 The battery may discharge to the point that the starter motor will not operate properly.
 If this should happen, remove the battery and recharge it.

-Horn Button - 3
+5 Horn Button

-Press the button "The horn will sound."
+Press the button, the horn will sound.

-Engine Stop Switch - 4
+6 Engine Stop Switch

-: When the switch is moved to this position, the engine shuts off.

-: When the switch is moved to this position, the engine can be started.
+When the switch is at \bigcirc position, the engine shuts off.
+When the switch is at \bigcirc position, the engine can be started.

-Starter Switch - 5
+7 Starter Switch

-When the main key switch is turned to ON, and the engine stop switch position is \bigcirc , push \bigcirc button to start the engine.
+When the main switch is turned to ON, and the engine stop switch is at \bigcirc , push this button to start the engine.